jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 Note that all animations of all types have a default length set by the CSS var `--animation-length`.
 If you want to change the animation, you can target a different CSS var at the item.
+You can also override renderer.animationLength to set a different animation value temporarily.

 Components have three types of transforms that can apply.
 The first is *internal*.
 These are transformations on the inner element.
 For cards this